Asia Pacific Healthcare Group Privacy Statement

 - Safe systems: Our systems are protected by complex firewalls that strictly manage access and defend our data and servers

-- Access controls: We carefully manage both staff and healthcare providers access to our systems and data, using state of the art user validation and access controls
+- Access controls: We carefully manage both staff and healthcare provider access to our systems and data, using state of the art user validation and access controls

 Making sure it is accurate